unixpickle/essentials/README.md

 # essentials

 There are some simple things that should be built-in to Go.
 As I find such things, I'll add them to this package.

-Currently, the only thing in here is a "die" routine.
-Here's an example of the problem:
+See the [GoDoc](https://godoc.org/github.com/unixpickle/essentials) for more.
+I will try to document some of the package's functionality here in the README, but not everything.

+# The Die API

+This API is useful for CLI apps where you want to exit with an error code in several places.
+Take this for example:

 ```go
 if dataFile == "" {